jericho066/palindrome-checker-fcc/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](https://github.com/jericho066/palindrome-checker-fcc/blob/main/LICENSE).

----

-*Made with ❤️ for learning and education*